tfabris/Close-Encounters-Mothership-Scanner/Close Encounters of the Third Kind - Scanner Effect.md

 light box.
 Patterns with long tapers would cause the the lights to seem to widen or shrink.

-- &#x24D8; Test polaroids of the "B" and "C" patterns.
+- &#x24D8; Test Polaroids of the "B" and "C" patterns.
+Note how the Polaroids are labeled "White Open" or "Black Open".
+Scott says that it's likely that the system could be switched between those two modes: "White Open" would open the electronic shutter when the photocell encountered light, and "Black Open" would do the opposite, closing the electronic shutter when the photocell encountered light.
 (Photos: Scott Squires)
   | ![Test Polaroid B C Front](Test%20Polaroid%20B%20C%20Front.jpeg) | ![Test Polaroid B C Back](Test%20Polaroid%20B%20C%20Back.jpeg) |
   | -----------------------------------------------------------------|----------------------------------------------------------------|
   | ![Test Polaroid C C Front](Test%20Polaroid%20C%20C%20Front.jpeg) | ![Test Polaroid C C Back](Test%20Polaroid%20C%20C%20Back.jpeg) |